Arno67000/nestjs_api_test_dockerDB/README.md

 ## Description

 A basic API to test Nest framework.
-E2E testing with pactum.
+PRISMA .
+E2E testing with Pactum.
 Running with Docker and docker-compose for databases (1for production and 1 for e2e tests)

 ## Installation